 There is no make-up or alternate for this learning activity.
+If you are absent, you will receive a zero.

 GENERAL INFORMATION:

 1. Study responsibility: There is a very substantial body of knowledge covered in this course.
 Lessons will emphasize information contained in assigned course text which comprehensively covers the field of psychopathology.
 To broaden the scope of instruction, and develop the professional skills, you will have opportunity to effectively apply theoretical concepts or techniques through such activities as observing and practicing case assessment.
 These activities will be structured to give you a chance to benefit from the observations and positive feedback of your colleagues and the course instructor.